 Note that it is not a defense if the minor consented to the sexting.

-Example: Mark, age 40, is attracted to his neighbor's daughter, Kim.
+Example: Mark, age 40, is attracted to his neighbor’s daughter, Kim.
 She is 17 years old.
 Mark sends her a flirty email one day and attaches a picture of his genitals.
 Here, Mark is guilty of a crime.
-He sexted a girl under the age of 18.
-Note that Mark would still be guilty of an offense if Kim consented to the message.
+He sent a nude photo to (“sexted) a girl under the age of 18.
+Note that Mark would still be guilty of an offense even if Kim consented.

 1.3.
 Saving images of a minor

-It is a crime to sext with a minor.
+It is a crime to sext with an underage person.

 It is an additional offense to save any explicit pictures of the minor gained via sexting.